 Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

-Most visitors arrive during the warmer summer months, when Dublin events calendar is at its fullest and there’s hardly a moment when there isn’t something on.
-When the skies turn grey and the temperatures start to dip, that's a Dubliner’s cue to dive into the city’s rich cultural scene with its array of museums, festivals and theatres – and although there's a thinner menu of outdoor events, come equipped for the colder weather.
+Most visitors arrive during the warmer summer months, when Dublin’s events calendar is at its fullest and there’s hardly a moment when there isn’t something on.
+When the skies turn gray and the temperatures start to dip, that's a Dubliner’s cue to dive into the city’s rich cultural scene with its array of museums, festivals and theaters – and although there's a thinner menu of outdoor events, come equipped for the colder weather.

 Planning a trip?
 Here’s a guide to what you can expect whenever you visit so you can hit the ground running.